-Wentworth is pleased to announce an exciting new four-year program in biomedical engineering, beginning in Fall 2011.
-This program will provide a solid foundation in physical and life sciences as well as a strong background in multidisciplinary engineering courses in preparation for biomedical engineering core and elective courses.
+The program in biomedical engineering provides a solid foundation in physical and life sciences as well as a strong background in multidisciplinary engineering courses in preparation for biomedical engineering core and elective courses.
 Coupled with excellent laboratory training, special concentrations will be offered in medical devices and systems, and clinical engineering.
 An integral part of this program is two semesters of cooperative experiential learning at hospitals, medical device companies, or research centers.
 Graduates of the program will be equipped with the knowledge and skills to meet the challenges in the globally growing broad spectrum of biomedical and healthcare opportunities.
 In addition to having abundant career opportunities, graduates will also have the necessary education to pursue advanced studies for professional careers.

-Beginning in Fall 2012, Wentworth launches an exciting new four-year program in electrical engineering.
 Computer engineering rests on the fundamentals of electrical engineering and computer science fields.
 Computer engineers are involved in many hardware and software attributes of computing, from the design of computer network to digital circuit design.
 Computer engineers build, analyze, design, and evaluate computer systems.
 Students in this program take courses in logic design, computer organization and architecture, embedded computer systems, engineering design, operating systems, computer network, digital signal processing, software engineering, database systems, circuits and electronics.
-Computer engineering program incorporates a project based course of study and a learning environment that utilizes laboratory exercises and teamwork as part of most engineering courses.
+The computer engineering program incorporates a project based course of study and a learning environment that utilizes laboratory exercises and teamwork as part of most engineering courses.
 Our graduates are well prepared for pursuing both an advanced degree and a professional career.

 Computer Engineering Technology